-ADVANCED TRACKHave you come to Strategic Intelligence Camp before?
-There is a special track just for you!
+Have you attended the Strategic Intelligence Camp before?
+If so, there is a special track available just for you!
 SI: Advanced Track is designed to allow students who have already been to SI Camp to dive a little deeper into some of the more complex challenges of the intelligence field.
-This new addition to Strategic Intelligence Camp replaces Strategic Intelligence: Level 2 and will run concurrently with the regular camp.
-This track will involve special lectures and additional guided research into specific issues and countries that are likely to be big international players in the next few years.
-Campers in this track are expected to help shepherd the campers who have not attended before, as many of their prior experiences will carry over to this year.
-If you're serious about pursuing strategic intelligence, dive deeper into the field with this track for returning campers only.
-Select SI: Advanced Track at registration.
+This addition to Strategic Intelligence Camp replaces Strategic Intelligence: Level 2 and will run concurrently with the Entry Track camp.

 Sam Watkins is a graduate of PHC's Strategic Intelligence track ('15) and proud Kentuckian who has vowed to keep her southern roots intact no matter where she goes.
 During her time at PHC, she enjoyed working on several projects, including leading the FBI Counterintelligence Journal, teaching and mentoring new freshmen in PHC's Introduction to Intelligence, and playing the U.S. President during crisis simulations.